hitokiri-mata/katacoda-courses/kubernetes-fundamentals/distillation/intro.md

 Java remains relevant for containers.
 However, it would appear between WORA and PORA there is some redundancy.
 If you application is running in a container and you know exactly what is in the container, why would you need a Java Runtime engine that can run anywhere?
 Thanks to containers they can run anywhere.
 What we put _inside_ our containers should be statically defined and linked as natively as possible, at build time.

-What if we could avoid putting a whole JRE in a container while still deliver our Java app?
+What if we could avoid putting a whole JRE in a container yet still deliver a working Java app?
+Blasphemy.

 ## Distillation Pattern ##